-I have borrowed shamelessly from the ever-thoughtful Patti Digh (“What would you be doing today if you only had 37 days to live?”) for the title of this post, which references her own about National Coming Out Day, observed today in the United Kingdom and yesterday elsewhere.
-The date of October 11 marks the anniversary of the Second National March on Washington for Lesbian and Gay Rights, and the day encourages discussion about gay, lesbian, bisexual, asexual and transgender issues.
+I have borrowed shamelessly from the ever-thoughtful Patti Digh (“What would I be doing today if I only had 37 days to live?”) for the title of this post.
+It references her own (sorry, no longer online) about National Coming Out Day, first celebrated in the United States in 1988.

 It’s especially appropriate, coming as it does on the heels of the recent number of teens who committed suicide after being bullied for being gay.
 As a mother, my heart just aches to read about them.
 But what can we do?